WeblateOrg/weblate/docs/workflows.rst

 In many cases the original source language strings are coming from developers, because they write the code and provide initial strings.
-However developers are often not a native speakers in the source language and do not provide desired quality of the source strings.
-The intermediate translation can help you in addressing this - there is additional quality gateway for the strings between developers and translators and users.
+However developers are often not native speakers in the source language and do not provide desired quality of the source strings.
+The intermediate translation can help you address this - there is an additional quality gateway for the strings between developers and translators.

 By setting :ref:`component-intermediate`, this file will be used as source for the strings, but it will be edited to source language to polish it.
 Once the